liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/detecting-unresolved-osgi-components.markdown

 <!-- Uncomment once article is available
 (for information
-on creating database upgrade processes for your @product@ applications, see the tutorial
+on creating database upgrade processes for your @sharepoint@ applications, see the tutorial
 Creating an Upgrade Process for Your App).
 -->